 They still are the dominant, movable, influential force for public opinion.

-The Democrats have birthright to power, they held it for forty years.
+The Democrats have birthright to power.

 They just haven't come to grips with the fact that they've lost it.